-As I found while strolling Tallinn’s old town, Estonia’s capital became one of my favorite walled cities in Europe.
-What was more surprising, especially after reading a blogger’s less than favorable opinion of the city (more on that later), were the great things I found beyond Tallinn’s city walls.
-Yes, the stone-walled city shouldn’t be missed.
+As I found while strolling Tallinn’s old town, Estonia’s capital became one of my favourite walled cities in Europe.
+What was more surprising, especially after reading a blogger’s less than favourable opinion of the city (more on that later), was the great things I found beyond Tallinn’s city walls.
+Yes, stone-walled city shouldn’t be missed.
 Those visitors that don’t venture beyond Tallinn’s city walls, however, are truly missing out on seeing Tallinn.

 So, armed with only a Tallinn Card, limited daylight, and a positive attitude I set out to discover life beyond Tallinn’s city walls.

 My time beyond Tallinn’s city walls started with a stroll through the city’s public market.
 Although small in comparison to its neighbour in Riga, there are some great gems to be found here.
 Not in the mood for bargain hunting I continued down the railway tracks and headed to the wonderfully hip Kalamaja neighbourhood.
 It was here, thanks to my Marta Guesthouse hosts, that I found the city’s trendiest shops and restaurants – my favourite being F-Hoone which is worth the stroll beyond Tallinn’s city walls alone.
 Try the mutton dumplings and the furgur!